feedhenry-staff/wfm-doc/Getting-Started.md

 A Field Workforce Management (WFM) application connects a business' back-office with its fleet of mobilized employees.
 FeedHenry Raincatcher leverages commoditized mobile hardware, making use of each employee's mobile phone.

 ## Raincatcher Structure
 Raincatcher consists of a set of reusable modules.
 A demo application is provided as a project template that showcases how these modules can be assembled into an application.
+See [this guide](Demo-Solution-Architecture.md) for details on the Demo Solution.

 ### Raincatcher Modules
 Raincatcher modules are packaged and distributed via [npm](https://www.npmjs.com/).
 They are designed to be included in your application using [browserify](http://browserify.org/).
 Raincatcher modules export one or more of: